pradeep-suresh/pinpoint/README.md

 ## In case of errors:

-Ensure that the database is set up and seeded using this command
+Ensure that the database is set up
 > $ docker-compose exec api python manage.py recreate_db
+Ensure database is seeded
 > $ docker-compose exec api python manage.py seed_db

 Ensure that you have not exceeded the rate limt (500 requests per minute)